Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 Intergenerational Housing and Proximity by Design

-For example, Germany’s Wohnen für (Mehr) Generationen initiative has supported dozens of multigenerational housing projects that bring households of all ages together with shared spaces and mutual support structures, and similar co-housing models across Europe are reimagining how living environments can embed care and connection into daily life.
+Germany's Wohnen für (Mehr) Generationen initiative has supported multigenerational housing projects that bring households of all ages together with shared spaces and mutual support structures.
+Similar models across Europe are reimagining how living environments can embed care and connection into daily life.

 Cultural and Policy Shifts

-Caregiving should be recognized as a public good.
+Caregiving should be recognized as a public good, not a private burden.

-Apps and platforms can facilitate support networks, coordinate shared tasks, and match caregivers with peers.
+Apps and platforms can facilitate support networks, coordinate shared tasks, and match caregivers with peers facing similar challenges.

 Can We Reclaim the Caregiving Village?